A Bit of History & More Practice

 *Individual student Coupon Codes for the domain name & web hosting set up will be e-mailed to you- be sure to check your York college e-mail address to get the code (if you do not receive the code on the day that your class meets this week please e-mail me to let me know) – The coupon code can only be used 1 time.

-Before spring break week we began talking about Domain Names and what role they play in creating a digital identity on the web (and as a part of this class.)
-If you missed that post, please be sure to check out our course schedule page under week #9 as it has context and will help make this next step a bit smoother.
+We began talking about Domain Names and what role they play in creating a digital identity on the web (and as a part of this class.)
+If you missed that post, please be sure to check out our course schedule page under weeks #7 & 8 as it has context and will help make this next step a bit smoother.

 This week we are going to get started!